ProxiBlue/vagrant-docker/README.md

 # vagrant-docker

-My custom vagrant development environment, allowing quick dev boxes to be created, based on folder(s) of code
+My custom vagrant development environment, allowing quick dev boxes to be created, based on folder(s) of code.

-After a couple of months running proxiBlue, I realised that I need to adapt my dev environment, and virtualize.
+After a couple of months running ProxiBlue, I realised that I need to adapt my dev environment, and virtualize.

+I often get codebase zips and db dumps from clients, to debug a specifc issue on their site, specific to their setup.

 My want was simple:

-* Create a folder, and place site code therein.
+* Create a folder, and place given site code therein.
 * Bring that up as a virtual machine.
 * Try and make it generic enough to easily prototype test boxes or debug on client code base/database given.
 * allow quick testing of coe in various PHP versions